 Use contextMap when repeated runs ask different questions over the same long context, document set, or repository.
 The map is prompt-resident orientation knowledge: structure, concepts, constants, parsing schema, reusable aggregate results, and concrete error patterns.
 It is not a task-specific answer cache.

-Runnable example: src/examples/rlm-context-map.ts demonstrates one update, onUpdate snapshot persistence, finite evolve, and frozen map reuse.
+Runnable example: src/examples/rlm-context-map-live.ts demonstrates a provider-backed context-map update, onUpdate snapshot persistence, finite evolve, and frozen map reuse.

 When contextMap is configured: